The impact of the Large Magellanic Cloud on dark matter direct detection signals: Simulations

 To study the effect of the LMC on the local DM distribution, we first need to select simulated LMC analogues that have properties similar to the observed LMC.
 The LMC has just passed its first pericenter approach $\sim 50$~Myr ago~\cite{Besla:2007kf}.
 We will therefore use the properties of the LMC, at or close to its first pericenter passage.
 The present day stellar mass of the LMC from observations is $\sim 2.7 \times 10^9~\Msun$~\cite{vanderMarel:2002kq}, the LMC's first pericenter distance was at $\sim 48$~kpc~\cite{Besla:2007kf}, and its speed at pericenter with respect to the MW was $340 \pm 19$~km/s~\cite{Salem_2015}.
 The current speed of the LMC with respect to the MW's center is $321 \pm 24$~km/s~\cite{Kallivayalil:2013xb}.

 The large phase-space of potential MW-LMC interactions makes it difficult to find an exact analogue in cosmological simulations, especially when we are dealing with only 30 MW-mass halos.
 To improve these chances, we not only consider present day matches, but follow back in time the history of the simulated MW analogues to find if a MW-LMC like interaction took place since redshift $z=1$ (i.e.~within the last 8 Gyrs).
 From the 30 Auriga halos, we first identify those that have an LMC analogue using the following criteria: (i) stellar mass\footnote{The stellar mass of the LMC analogue is the mass of all the stars associated with the LMC-like satellite as identified by the SUBFIND algorithm~\cite{Springel:2000qu}.} of the LMC analogue is $>5 \times 10^8~\Msun$, and (ii) distance of the LMC analogue from host at first pericenter is in the range of $[40, 60]$~kpc.
 With these criteria, we identify 15 MW-LMC analogues, which we study at the simulation snapshot (i.e.~output in time) closest to the LMC's first pericenter approach.
 We consider this snapshot as a proxy for the present day MW-LMC system.
 Notice that the average time between the simulation snapshots is $\sim 150$~Myr, so it is difficult to precisely obtain the present day snapshot for the 15 MW-LMC analogues.
+This large snapshot spacing is a limitation of the cosmological simulation approach, and we discuss below how we address this limitation.